 James: Overall, Accenture’s a great company to work for.
 A lot of people here actually have more tenure than I do – some have 20+ years.
 We have some great benefits, and the culture is fantastic – it’s more of a cohesive culture.

 Accenture wants to be the most inclusive company in the world, and we have a ton of programs that help facilitate that.
 So, we get a great mixture of people that come through, which really helps us with being able to innovate and get fresh ideas.
-Everyone is able to work well with each other.
+For this reason, everyone is able to work well with each other.

 Roxanne: DevOpsDays.
 Can you tell us a little bit more about the event?
 What kind of speakers and sessions can we expect to see?